 - In a move to modernize Bhutan, the past King finally permitted television and internet access into the country only in 1999.
 Bhutan is among the last nations in the world to allow TV.
 Some television channels are received from their giant neighbor, India.
 The past king issued warnings that abuse of television could corrupt their traditional lifestyle.

-- It is mandatory for the citizens to wear the national dress.
+- It is mandatory for citizens to wear the national dress.
 The men wear traditional, knee-length garments called "Gho" and the women wear ankle-length dresses with a silk or brocade blouse called "Kira."
 The colors can indicate someone's status and social class.

 - Bhutan is the first nation in the world to ban the production and sales of tobacco products in 2010.
 Although it is illegal to smoke in public areas but tobacco products can be used in private.
 The first King of Bhutan called tobacco "worst herb" as early as 1916.
 The violators are slapped with a hefty fine, as much as two months average salary.

 - Bhutan is the pioneering nation to create the measurement of national happiness officially.
 The index is called Gross National Happiness (GNH).
 The government has emphasized GNH rather unlike the rest of the world who give priority to GDP.
 This Himalayan nation intends to track the happiness of the population.
-In fact, The United Nations adopted this idea and released a World Happiness report in the year 2012.
+The United Nations adopted this idea and released a World Happiness report in the year 2012.

 - Before the focus on internal happiness was started, the Bhutanese government has been accused of human rights violations against ethnic minorities living there, especially those of Nepalese origin.
 As many as 100,000 were forced out of the country or into refugee camps.
 The United States accepted more than 95,000 Bhutanese refugees since 2008.

 - The Bhutanese government provides free education.
 Buddhist teachings are highly prioritized.
-English is a widely taught second language in their education system.
+English is a widely taught second language in its education system.
 Only 30 percent of the male and 10% of the female population were literate before the education reform was passed in the 1990s.